azoulaynoam/azoulaynoam/README.md

-- 👋 Hi, I’m Noam, a 24 years-old backend developer.
+- 👋 Hi, I’m Noam, a 26 years-old Full-Stack Developer.
-- 👀 I’m interested in Gaming, Surfing and Working Out
+- 👀 Beside coding, I’m interested in gaming and technology I also like playing tennis and surf :D
 - 💞️ I’m looking to collaborate on projects as a software developer
 - 📫 Reach me on linkedin: https://www.linkedin.com/in/azoulaynoam/
+- Currently #Freelancing

 <!---
 azoulaynoam/azoulaynoam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.